 ISU-SPIC provides a consortium structure for the internship experience to increase the number of interns who can be served, provide additional documented training activities, and ensure sufficient opportunities for interaction amongst doctoral interns.
-The DoT serves as the instructor of record for the consortium-based portion of the experience (SPSY 698).
-The DoT will explain, oversee, and evaluate course assignments and will provide regular opportunities for check-ins and consultations with interns.
+The DoT or another properly credentialed health service provider serves as the instructor of record for the consortium-based portion of the experience (SPSY 698).
+The instructor of record will explain, oversee, and evaluate course assignments and will provide regular opportunities for check-ins and consultations with interns, under the oversight of the DoT.